-Your disclosure should be made to the MLRO using the disclosure report, available on the Hub.
+Your disclosure should be made to the MLRO using the disclosure report, attached at Appendix 1 to this policy.
 The report must include as much detail as possible including

 - > Full details of the people involved

 - Full details of the nature of their/your involvement.

-- The types of money laundering activity involved
+- > The types of money laundering activity involved

-- > The dates of such activities
+- The dates of such activities

-- Whether the transactions have happened, are ongoing or are imminent;
+- Whether the transactions have happened, are ongoing or are imminent

-- Where they took place;
+- Where they took place

-- How they were undertaken;
+- > How they were undertaken

-- The (likely) amount of money/assets involved;
+- The (likely) amount of money/assets involved

 - Why, exactly, you are suspicious.